Pakistan5681/PH_CP2/Practices/Fractal_Engine/Fractal_README.md

 ## How to use the project
 ***
-1. Numbered list
+1. Install PIL
-2. Describes the steps to use the project
+2. Hit play
-3. INCLUDING any external libraries that need to be installed
+3. If you saved the image, it will appear in a 'docs' folder or the repository folder

 ## List of Key Features
 ***